Date Joined: May 10, 2011

 I started collecting STICKERS before washi tape came about.
 I like various and look forward to seasonal (usually colder climates) enjoying the various out there.
 It's a challenge to find.

-I like CHRISTMAS post cards, as my Mother mentioned the popularity of post cards of her growing up decades ago, and how Christmas cards started.
+I like CHRISTMAS post cards.
 I enjoy Victoriana themes.
 If you have Christian ones, bring it on and vintage.